 Sports betting is now live in Arizona, and everyone from regular fans to veteran sharps can make their wagers!

 Betting on your favorite team is the perfect chance to get closer to the action.
 Tracking every in-game stat related to your wager makes even the smallest plays that much more exciting to watch.
-Arizona’s sports betting scene is sure to be electric, and we’re here to help you navigate the buzz with tips and sportsbook recommendations.
+Arizona’s sports betting scene is nothing short of electric, and we’re here to help you navigate the buzz with tips and sportsbook recommendations.

 Get ready for sports betting in the Grand Canyon state with this detailed breakdown.
-Learn key details and ways to get registered with a premier betting site here.
+Learn key details and ways to get registered with a premier Arizona sports betting site here and get the lowdown on the best sportsbook promos around.

 FanDuel Sportsbook is one of the best betting sites available to users in Arizona, especially if you're registering with them for the first time.
 Bettors in the Grand Canyon State will appreciate FanDuel's visually stunning platform on desktop and mobile devices.Promo: $1,000 Risk-Free Bet